NoreMcVay/meanStackCRUDApp/README.md

 # meanStackCRUDApp

-a secure MEAN app including user authentication and authorisation as well as a file uploader with pagination
+A secure MEAN app including user authentication and authorisation as well as a file uploader with pagination.

-with this app you can:
+With this app you can:

 post data and images from the browser into MongoDB and a backend images folder